suoyukii/SimpleHttpServer/README.md

 ---

-SimpleHTTPServer is a lightweight http server software.
+SimpleHttpServer is a lightweight http server software.

 # Features